smorrison4/BQ-AutoComplete/README.md

 =======================

 Size: 87K + 704K for example data
-Tested with Chrome, Edge, Internet Explorer, and Opera.
-There is a problem with Firefox.
+Tested with Chrome, Edge, Internet Explorer, Firefox, and Opera,

-It works on Android and IPhone except that Android intercepts the double-click event.
+It works fine on Android and IPhone except that they intercept the double-click event.
 You can work around that by typing "*" instead though.

 Security issues: Fortunately this does not use any jquery, eval, CORS, or cookies.
 However, it uses innerHtml in bq-auto-complete.min.js in two places.